 Where a car is made available for an employee's use a taxable benefit arises under ss114 and 120 of ITEPA 2003.
 The cash equivalent of the benefit of a company car is calculated by applying a percentage to the list price of the car.
-This percentage is related to the CO_2 emissions level of the car and ranges from 10% to 35% in 1% increments for a petrol car.
-In addition, most diesel cars attract a 3% supplement on petrol percentages (also capped at 35%).
-Budget 2012 announced that in future the cap will increase to 37%
+This percentage is related to the CO_2 emissions level of the car and ranges from 5% to 37% in 1% increments for a petrol car.
+In addition, most diesel cars attract a 3% supplement on petrol percentages.
+This had been due to be withdrawn from 2016 but the Autumn statement in 2015 confirmed the change in policy and that the diesel supplement would continue until 2021.